genovese/frplib/src/frplib/data/playground-help/topics.md

 Playground help is available for the general topics listed below.
-In addition, if you pass info() a function/object from the playground, it will attempt to display guidance on an appropriate topic.
+In addition, if you pass info() a function or object from the playground, it will attempt to display guidance on an appropriate topic.
 For example, `info(uniform)`.
 Keep in mind you can also use Python's built-in help to get usage documentation on any function, like `help(uniform)`, though you should probably try `info` first.

+In addition, `info` accepts a topic string (in quotes) as an argument.
+The top-level topics are:

 General Topics
 --------------